Parsifal: Act 2

-Klingsor appears on the castle rampart and hurls the Spear at Parsifal to destroy him, but it miraculously stops in midair, above his head.
-Parsifal seizes the Spear in his hand and makes with it the sign of the Cross, banishing Klingsor's magic.
-The whole castle with Klingsor suddenly sinks as if by an earthquake and the enchanted garden withers.
+Klingsor appears on the castle rampart and hurls the Holy Spear at Parsifal to destroy him.
+Parsifal seizes the spear in his hand and makes with it the sign of the Cross, banishing Klingsor's dark sorcery.
+The whole castle with Klingsor himself suddenly sinks as if by terrible earthquake and the enchanted garden withers.
 As Parsifal leaves, he tells Kundry that she knows where she can find him.